kazaneza/Bookstore/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Math Magicians] <a name="about-project"></a>
+# 📖 [ Bookstore ] <a name="about-project"></a>

--Math-Magicians is a single page application built with React, CSS, and HTML.
-It allows users to make simple calculations and read a random math-related quote
+-Bookstore: This project aims to create a simplified version of it that allows users to display a list of books, add a book, and remove a selected book.

 ## 🛠 Built With <a name="built-with"></a>